 Ravi (39) invested a lump sum of Rs 1 lakh from his savings in equity funds during the market crash in March 2020.
 Like many of his friends, he had a view that markets had bottomed out and that it would be the opportune time to make some profits in the near future.

-With the markets having recovered so quickly and recorded new highs over the past few days, the value of his investment has already crossed Rs 1.80 lakh, giving him an annual return of about 64 per cent.
+With the markets having recovered so quickly and recorded new highs over the past few days, the value of his investment is close to Rs 2 lakh, giving him an annualised return of more than 55 per cent.

 Ravi is overjoyed about his decision to invest during the market fall.
 Now, he wants to know whether he should book profits by redeeming the investment.
 And if so, what proportion of the investment should be withdrawn.
 Here are some suggestions for him.